-In this article, we will cover some fundamentals around disaster recovery and data backups.
-Managing backups is one of the most important tasks that a sysadmin is responsible for.
+In this article, we will cover some fundamentals of disaster recovery and data backups.
+Managing backups is one of the most important tasks that a sysadmin is responsible for when it comes to disater recovery planning.
 Designing, implementing, monitoring and managing backups can take up a lot of valuable time.
 The idea is to implement the best solution for your organisation, but this should only be one small piece of the puzzle.
-We should also look at hardware redundancy, software programs that can help restore files and folders quicker than that of the typical restore from back up and also data archiving solutions that can be easily accessed by users when requested.
+When it comes to disaster recovery planning we should also look at hardware redundancy, software programs that can help restore files and folders quicker than that the typical restore from back up and also data archiving solutions that can be easily accessed by users when requested.
 Where possible, implement solutions to allow users to retrieve their own data to take some of the workloads away from the I.T department.

 Let’s start with Data backups.
 Whether you have your servers and data stored on-premise or in the cloud, backups must be a priority.
 In the event of a disaster, you need to ensure that your systems and data can be fully restored.

-Another option to make these file even smaller is an incremental backup.
+Another option to make these files even smaller is an incremental backup.
 An incremental backup is going to back up all changes since the last successful full, differential or incremental backup.
 Even though these backup files are a lot smaller you have to take the good with the bad.
-The bad being if you were to restore from incremental backups you would first have to restore the full back up and then each incremental backup since the last full back up.
+The bad is if you were to restore from incremental backups you would first have to restore the full backup and then each incremental backup since the last full backup.
 The good being you the backups will be quicker and take up less disk space.

 Most people opt to use incremental backups which will create smaller and quicker back jobs.
 The incremental backup solution is recommended simply because you back up more often than you will need to restore.
 It is more important for your backup process to be smaller than your restore process.